Pushergene/Pagyblocker/README.md

 ```
 Extremly fast, block by domain.
 Updated,

 Its actually just a fork from a 3 years old Extension.
-T
 The Filter list is very outdated there, calling home.
 This Extension doesnt call a single DNS.
 For Firefox:
 about:config